-Participants are expected to hand in a two-page outline of their planned term papers before July 9,2021.
-This outline will be discussed in our mini-conference on research projects on July 15, 2021.
+Participants are expected to hand in a two-page outline of their planned term papers until January 05,2024.
+This outline will be discussed in our mini-conference on research projects on January 12, 2024.
+To prepare your outlines and the mini-conference (in which we will discuss your own research projects) there will be office hours which will be scheduled in due time.

-Final grading is based on individual summaries (which means a summary and review of the respective paper; see syllabus "summary", to be submitted until Friday, 8am before the respective session) and the term paper in which the participants develop a research design for an empirical research project.
-It is recommended that this research design refers to the planned MA-thesis or Ph.D. project (handed in on September 1, 2021 (late assignments will be penalized, unless prior arrangements are made!)).
+Final grading is based on individual summaries (which means a summary and review of the respective paper; see syllabus "summary" to be submitted until Friday, 8am before the respective session) and the term paper in which the participants develop a research design for an empirical research project.
+It is recommended that this research design refers to the planned MA-thesis or Ph.D. project (handed in on March 15, 2024, 8am.